SoftwareAG/cumulocity-python-agent/README.md

 ## Getting Started

 Getting stated is much easier on linux than on windows.
 For developement we used a Cent OS system but this bascially works on any machine that can run python.
+Install Python 2 or Python3 if not already installed.
+This module has been tested with Python3.

 ### Start